joshrod94/selenium-saucedemo-product-scraper/README.md

 # Selenium SauceDemo Product Scraper

-This project uses Selenium WebDriver with Java and Maven to log into [SauceDemo](https://www.saucedemo.com), scrape product information, and automate part of the purchase process.
-It simulates a realistic e-commerce flow and applies basic scraping and conditional logic.
+This project is a full end-to-end Selenium automation script using Java and Maven.
+It logs into the [SauceDemo](https://www.saucedemo.com) website, scrapes product data, filters and adds products to the cart based on price, completes the checkout process, and logs out of the session.

 ## Features

-- Logs into SauceDemo using standard credentials
+- Logs into the [SauceDemo](https://www.saucedemo.com) website
-- Scrapes all product cards on the main page:
+- Scrapes all visible product data on the inventory page:
     - Product name
-   - Product description
+    - Description
-   - Price
+    - Price (parsed as `double`, excluding `$`)
-- Prints each product's info to the terminal
-- Adds products under $20 to the cart
+- Filters products under `$20` and adds them to the cart
-- Proceeds to the cart and continues through the checkout process
+- Proceeds to the cart and through the full checkout process:
+    - Fills in personal information
+    - Handles and logs form errors if they occur
+    - Verifies confirmation message
+- Logs out after completing the purchase
+- Uses modular code and page-structured design:
+    - `LoginPage.java`
+    - `ProductPage.java`
+    - `CartPage.java`
+    - `LogOut.java`

 ## Technologies Used